On the Hierarchical Community Structure of Practical Boolean Formulas: Empirical Results

-In this experiment, we scaled the values of the top-5 formula parameters, identified by the classification and regression experiments given above, to get a fine-grained picture of the impact of these parameters on solver run time.
+In the previous section, we reported on the top five parameters most predictive of the solver runtime in the context of our Random Forest regression model.
+These parameters can be divided into five distinct classes of parameters: mergeability-based, modularity-based, inter-community edge based, CVR, and leaf-community size.
 The parameters CVR, mergeability and modularity have been studied by previous work.
-CVR is perhaps the most studied parameter among the three~\cite{cheeseman1991cvr}.
-Zulkoski et al. ~\cite{zulkoski2018effect} showed that mergeability, along with combinations of other parameters, correlates well with solver run time; Ansotegui et al.~\cite{ansotegui2012community} showed that industrial instances have good modularity compared to random instances; and Newsham et al.~\cite{newsham2014community} showed that modularity has good-to-strong correlation with solver run time.
-We more closely examine the remaining parameters: leaf-community size and inter-community edge based parameters.
+CVR~\cite{cheeseman1991cvr} is perhaps the most studied parameter among the three.
+Zulkoski~et al. ~\cite{zulkoski2018effect} showed that mergeability, along with combinations of other parameters, correlates well with solver run time; Ansotegui~et al.~\cite{ansotegui2012community} showed that industrial instances have good modularity compared to random instances; and Newsham et al.~\cite{newsham2014community} showed that modularity has good-to-strong correlation with solver run time.
+We examined the remaining parameters, i.e. inter-community edge based parameters (\texttt{rootInterEdges}) and leaf-community size to gain a better understanding of the impact of these parameters on the problem structure and solver runtime, respectively.
+In this subsection, we look at how HCS parameters scale as the size of industrial instances increases.
+And in Section~\ref{sec:scaling-experiments-HCS-generator}, we introduce a HCS instance generator, which we use to perform a set of controlled experiments.
+We then discuss how the hardness of the instances changes when certain HCS parameters are increased/decreased.

-We next show that the range of values \texttt{rootInterEdges} takes for industrial instances is different from random instances, and we discuss the effect of scaling leaf-community size in Section~\ref{sec:scaling-experiments_generator}.
-As we can see in Figure~\ref{fig:scaling_inter_edges_n} (note that there are three separate data series in the random subplot, corresponding to random $3$-, $5$-, and $7$-CNFs when ordered by growth rate), the number of inter-community edges at the root level grows proportionally to the number of variables of the formula, while the proportionality constant for random instances is at least an order of magnitude larger (two and three orders respectively for $5$- and $7$-CNFs).